Live life joyfully.

 What kind of commitment do I need to make?

 Healing in therapy often takes time – don’t forget, you are re-wiring your brain and learning to regulate your nervous system.
 It took years and plenty of experiences to get you where you are now, give yourself even a fraction of that time to change how you think and feel in therapy.
-Generally speaking, being prepared to commit to 10 sessions is a good start.
+Starting with 10 sessions is a good start.

 At Therapy for People, we encourage people to come weekly for the first 4 sessions.
 This gets you started and helps avoid the feeling that you are restarting at every session.
 Building a strong relationship with your therapist is the first task in therapy.
 Often people who have bigger challenges, or a more difficult past to recover from need longer – sometimes up to a year or longer.
 However, your commitment is ultimately your decision, and you can come as long or as short as you wish.